RyanFullStack/csc-weather-app/README.md

 ### ME

-The Me tab lets users set custom values to get current recommendations.
+The Me tab lets users set custom values to get current recommendations based on dropzone safety criteria.

+### Webcam

+This is a live view of the hangar at Chicagoland Skydiving Center.

+### Aircraft

+The Aircraft section is a live traffic adsb-exchange map.

 ### Radar

 The Radar section displays an embed of the Windy App.

-### Webcam

-This is a live view of the hangar at Chicagoland Skydiving Center.

 ### Manifest

 This will open an external link displaying the live manifest activity at the dropzone.

 #### Small Features:
-    Click the top left icon for Dark/Light Mode
+    Click the top left icon for Options
-    Click the top right temp for F/C and Feet/M conversion
+    Click the top right temp for quick F/C conversion